apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authentication/external/dynamic.md

   'STRING' storing the names of the `java.security.acl.Group`-principals a given external user is member of (both declared and inherited according to the configured membership nesting depth)
-- External groups will no longer be synchronised into the repository's user management but will only be available as `Principal`s (see section _User Management_ below).
+- External groups will no longer be synchronized into the repository's user management but will only be available as `Principal`s (see section _User Management_ below).

 Note: as a further improvement the [PrincipalNameResolver] interface was introduced